-One study of on Phase I and Phase II biotransformation enzymes was reported in literature (Davi, 1992).
-Rats treated with a single dose of garlic oil (500 mg/kg i.p.) showed a significant dosedependent depression of hepatic cytochrome P-450.
+One study on Phase I and Phase II biotransformation enzymes was reported in literature (Dalvi, 1992).
+Rats treated with a single dose of garlic oil (500 mg/kg i.p.) showed a significant depression of hepatic cytochromes P-450; by contrast, a daily dose (50 mg/kg i.p. over 5 days) induced an increase in hepatic cytochromes P-450.
+At both doses/administration schedules, there was no testing of specific CYP isoforms, although effects on different metabolizations indicate probable specific effects; the activity of glutathione-S-transferase was not affected.

 An in vitro study was performed to ascertain the risk potential for generating interactions with therapeutic products.
 Extracts of fresh garlic and garlic preparations were tested using the major cDNA-expressed human cytochrome P-450 isozymes associated with the metabolism of HIV/AIDS drugs, and purified P-glycoprotein (P-gp) cell membranes.
-Extracts of fresh garlic, garlic oil and freeze dried garlic exhibited an inhibitory effect on cytochrome P450 2C9\1, 2C19, 3A4, 3A5 and 3A7 mediated metabolism of a marker substrate.
+Extracts of fresh garlic, garlic oil and freeze dried garlic exhibited an inhibitory effect on cytochromes P450 2C91, 2C19, 3A4, 3A5 and 3A7 mediated metabolism of a marker substrate.
 The activity of 2D6 mediated-metabolism was generally unaffected by garlic.
-Extracts of the fresh garlic stimulated CYP2C9\2 metabolism of the marker substrate.
-With the extracts tested, garlic had very low to moderate P-gp interaction as compared with the positive control verapamil.
+Extracts of the fresh garlic stimulated CYP2C92 metabolism of the marker substrate.
+With the tested extracts, garlic had very low to moderate P-gp interaction as compared with the positive control verapamil.
 The findings demonstrate that garlic components can affect cytochrome P-450 2C, 2D and 3A mediated-metabolism of the isoforms studied.
-The safety and efficacy of conventional therapeutic products metabolised by the affected isozymes, particularly those with a narrow therapeutic index, taken concomitantly with garlic needs to be examined further under clinical settings (Foster et al., 2001).
+The safety and efficacy of conventional therapeutic products metabolised by the affected isozymes, particularly those with a narrow therapeutic index, taken concomitantly with garlic need to be examined further under clinical settings (Foster et al., 2001).

 An in vitro study was performed in immortalised human hepatocytes (Fa2N-4 cells).
-Exposure of hepatocytes to garlic extract (0-200 $\mu$ g/ml) may reduce the expression and activity of CYP2C9 with no detectible effects on CYP3A4 (HO et al., 2010).
+Exposure of hepatocytes to garlic extract (0-200 μ g/ml) may reduce the expression and activity of CYP2C9 with no detectable effects on CYP3A4 (Ho et al., 2010).